codefoster/codefoster.com/source/_posts/streaming.md

 When your data has been ingested, stored, analyzed, and trained, you drop it into **SQL Data Warehouse** - a column store database for big data analysis.
 Not much streaming at play at this stage of the solution, but it's worth a mention.

 ## Conclusion

+I did not bring the conclusion and closure to this research into streaming that I would have liked, but I wanted to get all of this work published in case it's helpful.

-If this is your debut into the concept of data streaming, then welcome to a rather interesting and fun corner of computer science
+If this is your debut into the concept of data streaming, then welcome to a rather interesting and fun corner of computer science.